Gender Difference In Attitudes Towards Animal Exploitation

 Participants were asked their opinion about six statements regarding speciesism and human supremacy, such as “animals are inferior to humans” and “I think it is perfectly acceptable for cattle, chickens, and pigs to be raised for human consumption.”
 The results showed that women were less likely than men to agree with statements that promoted speciesism and human supremacy.

 The authors then asked participants questions about their attitudes toward other humans.
 The questions related to social dominance orientation, or SDO, and empathy, both of which are correlated to men and women’s attitudes toward speciesism and human supremacy.
 SDO, the subject of other articles in the Faunalytics’ research library, is that attitude that superior groups of people should dominate inferior groups of people.
-The authors of this study found that fewer women than men possess this attitude.
+The authors of this study found that fewer women than men possess SDO.
 They also found that women have higher levels of empathy towards other humans than men.

 Overall, women scored lower in SDO than men and were less likely than men to support speciesism and human supremacy.
 This, coupled with higher levels of empathy, demonstrate that a greater number of women possess genuine concern for the well-being of animals.